kmlawson/china-revolutions-mo3337/09seminars.md

     * X [Economic and Social Consequences](https://www.youtube.com/watch?v=vmtZseZV7gM)
     * X [Postwar Dilemmas](https://www.youtube.com/watch?v=svvtv6oJDCg)

+### Preparation

+- Continue your essay research and bring 1-3 ideas for an essay topic that you have been looking into
+- Take a look at some of the essays from previous years that I have shared
+- Prepare for this week's event quiz by studying the "China Timeline 1830s-1989" [flashcard set](https://muninn.net/modules/mo3337/flash/) online.
+- For the reading today and generally, try not to get bogged down in the details of local case studies - you can skim over those details.
+Instead keep your eye open for how these authors contest eachothers' general arguments about the role of the wartime period on the rise of the Communist party and its later success in taking power.
+Make yourself good notes comparing what are sometimes subtle, sometimes very blunt differences in emphasis, agency, use of sources, and forms of evidence.

 ### Overview

-- Activity: We will have our first events quiz today
+- Activity: We will have our first [Events Quiz](#events) today
-- Activity: We will meet with our mutual-aid groups to discuss progress on essay, sharing ideas, and reflecting on the model essays
+- Activity: We will meet with our mutual-aid groups to discuss progress on essay, sharing ideas, and reflecting on the model essays that were shared
 - We will try to divide our reading discussion into three: primary sources, rectification, but a good chunk of time will be spent on the different approaches to the wartime base areas in the elective readings so please come prepared to introduce your elective reading to others in groups and in the class as a whole.

 ### Questions

+1. How important was the experience of the Sino-Japanese war to the rise of the Communist Party?
+2. What are the key differences in the interpretations among various historians about the key elements of the wartime experience?
+3. To what degree does the place (which base area and its context and features), agents (the people and groups focused upon), and the sources available shape the analysis by historians of the wartime experience?
-1. In the debates over the relevance of the second Sino-Japanese war on the rise of the Communist party, evaluate the claims of two historians whose arguments can be said to significantly contradict one another.
+4. In the debates over the relevance of the second Sino-Japanese war on the rise of the Communist party, evaluate the claims of two historians whose arguments can be said to significantly contradict one another.
-2. What is one way that regional differences matter in discussing the impact of the second Sino-Japanese war on the rise of the Communist party during this period?
-3. What patterns do you see in the language and style of Mao and Liu's writing?
+5. What patterns do you see in the language and style of Mao and Liu's writing among the primary sources?
-4. What does "democracy" mean for the Communist Party?
+6. What does "democracy" mean for the Communist Party?
-5. What is the party's approach to the public exchange of ideas, art, and literature?
+7. What is the party's approach to the public exchange of ideas, art, and literature?
 How is the view justified?
+What longer term consequences do you think this will have for China?

 ### Long Essay Ideas

-* This is one of the most active areas of research on modern Chinese history.
+- This is one of the most active areas of research on modern Chinese history.
 You might consider wading into this debate in some modest way, perhaps with a focus on a particular case, place, or specific aspect of the argument.
 - Our reading has been limited to a focus on the CCP and its base areas but the further reading gives you a taste of the broader context.
 I would prefer for essays on this period connect at least in some way with the revolution, but this can also be an exploration of Nationalist party revolutionary policies and campaigns such as its New Life movement, or wartime Wuhan and Chongqing.
-* Many international visitors came to China or went from China to other parts of the world and commented on the conflict.
+- Many international visitors came to China or went from China to other parts of the world and commented on the conflict.
 Primary sources related to this are more accessible to students don't read Chinese and can offer some interesting perspectives.
-* Again here there are rich opportunities for comparative studies or looking at influences and interactions across borders.
+- Again here there are rich opportunities for comparative studies or looking at influences and interactions across borders.

 ### Further Reading